snyssen/personal-website/src/content/blog/ssh-keypair.md

 description: Learn how to create an SSH key-pair a copy the public key onto a remote server for passwordless access
 image:
   src: "@assets/blog-attachments/hero/ssh-keypair.jpg"
-  alt: Image showing a big padlock along with the title "SSH".
-A server is visible in the background.
+  alt: Big padlock along with the title "SSH".
+A physical server is visible in the background.
 pubDate: 2021-11-16
 tags:
     - name: sys-admin